 We’re stepping up to these enormous challenges with hugely ambitious programmes such as work with governments, businesses and communities to establish vast green corridors for wildlife in east Africa.
 We’re pressing global governments to commit to tackling the illegal wildlife trade, including a commitment from the UK government to deliver a ban on domestic ivory trade.
-And we’re calling for a new global deal for nature and people that will reverse the catastrophic loss of nature – ensuring world leaders make positive commitments on climate and the environment during global meetings in 2020 that will define the future of our world.
+And we’re calling for a new global deal for nature and people that will reverse the catastrophic loss of nature – ensuring world leaders make positive commitments on climate and the environment that will define the future of our world.

 Use your voiceWe have an incredibly important few years ahead of us if we are to save our world.
 We can’t do it alone – your support is critical.
 We need everyone to be part of the solution – whether you become a member, add your voice to our campaigns, make changes in your lifestyle, pour your energy into a fundraising challenge with Team Panda, or share your concerns with your friends and followers.
 Together we can create a global movement of people who will fight for our world.
 For wildlife, for people, for nature.
 WWF.
 For Your World.

 Together we can create a global movement who will restore nature to its glorious best.